SamuelePilleri/facebook-schemas/README.md

 ## Contributing

 Given the purpose of this project, the main contribution the community may bring is a better coverage of dump files.
 To achieve this, users can download their profile and inspect it with `reporter.py`, a tool created to spot and outline uncovered files and fields.
-The tool is compatible with both Python 2 and 3 and only requires the [jsonschema](https://github.com/Julian/jsonschema) library, found in [pypi](https://pypi.org/project/jsonschema/) or available as a [standalone package](https://packages.debian.org/python-jsonschema) in Debian.
+The tool is compatible with both Python 2 and 3 and only requires the [jsonschema](https://github.com/Julian/jsonschema) library, found in [pypi](https://pypi.org/project/jsonschema/) or available as a [standalone package](https://packages.debian.org/python-jsonschema) in Debian and most derivatives.

 Pull requests are welcome.